Atur256/graalvm-vue-interop/README.md

 - **App lifecycle**
     - `mount()` — mounts the app to the DOM element with id `#app`, returns the root component instance
     - `unmount()` — unmounts the app
-    - `onUnmountJS(JSFunction)` — register a callback to run when the app is unmounted
+    - `onUnmount(JSFunction)` — register a callback to run when the app is unmounted
 - **Global components**
     - `component(String name, JSObject definition)` — register a global component
 - **Plugins**